aristosMiliaressis/pwnctl/README.md

 - [x] a job that bruteforce directories of base urls
 - [x] a job that does tcp port scanning
 - [x] a job that scans all tls wrapped ports and extracts alt names from certs
-- [ ] a worflow that uses unresolvable domains as a wordlist for vertical vhost scanning
+- [ ] a workflow that uses unresolvable domains as a wordlist for vertical vhost scanning

 ### Asset Monitoring